 Albuquerque in New Mexico is located along the famous Route 66.
-America´s Highway or the Mother Road as the route also is called offers much to see and do as it stretches out from Chicago to Los Angeles.
-Many of the attractions along the road reflect on the glory days of the past when Route 66 really was the best and most convenient highway to take.
+America´s Highway, or also known as the Mother Road, offers much to see and do as it stretches out from Chicago to Los Angeles.
+Many of the attractions along the road reflect on the glory days of the past when Route 66 was the most convenient highway to take.
 And we can catch a good glimpse of that nostalgia during a Route 66 stop in Albuquerque.

 Old Town of Albuequerque

 One of the proudest areas of Albuquerque is the Old Town.
 It’s big enough to be entertaining but small enough to feel at home at even after just a few hours of exploring.

 The neighborhood containing of 10 blocks is a living tribute to the city’s historic Native American and Spanish heritage

 Enjoy the beautiful old mission church and have something to drink at the plaza.
 Here you also find museums and galleries that are well worth visiting.
 And of course it’s cactus guarantee when you stroll around in Old Town.